johannlilly/youtube_decypher-media_ethereum-dapp/README.md

 ## [Part 8] - Smart Contracts - Escrow

 Contracts can have state that they store inside the contract and persist in the blockchain.

+### public keyword

+By using 'public,'' you are creating an accessor method that anybody who knows the address of the contract address can query for the state of that variable at any time.

+### Constructor

+A constructor is a function that has the same name as name of contract.
+It runs once and only once: upon creation of the contract, and never again.
+This is where you deal with initialization.

+### msg object

+msg object contains information about the transaction that is calling into the current contract.
+In the case of a constructor function, the transaction calling into is also the transaction that is creating the function.

+#### msg.sender

+Access the address of whoever is calling the contract